-Even though knowledge sharing is critical to organizational success, it does not occur naturally.
-The leaders of your organization have a massive impact on your employee’s willingness to share valuable information with their peers.
+While knowledge sharing is critical to organizational success, it does not always occur naturally.
+As a leader in your organization, you have a massive impact on your employees’ willingness to share valuable information with their peers.
 However, it’s not uncommon for some leaders to shy away from, or even discourage, a collaborative workplace environment.
 Even unintentionally, you may withhold company knowledge, fail to seek the opinions and ideas of your direct reports, or only ask for input on decisions that have already been made.

 The good news?
 It doesn’t have to be this way.
 However, it is up to you and the rest of your leadership team to lead by example.
-Many of you reading this are probably thinking, “that’s easier said than done.”
-This is why we’ve put together these six quick tips your leadership team can follow to help encourage knowledge sharing and collaboration within your organization.
+Use these six tips to encourage leadership knowledge sharing and collaboration within your organization.

 Your team is full of diverse perspectives, backgrounds, and experiences, so explicitly encourage unusual ways of thinking and reassure employees that they will not be punished for taking risks.
 Set an example by doing so yourself.

 2. Provide Constant Opportunities for Knowledge Sharing

 Use real-time chat platforms like Slack or Microsoft Teams to make it easy for team members to stay connected.
-If you have a knowledge engagement platform like Bloomfire that integrates with your chat platform, your team will also be able to search across your company’s knowledge base and post existing knowledge assets in the chat platform.
-If your team has an easy and accessible way to share knowledge acquired in real time, they are much more likely to do so.
+If you have a knowledge engagement platform like Bloomfire that integrates with your chat platform, your team will also be able to search your company’s knowledge base and post existing knowledge assets in the chat platform.
+If your team has an easy and accessible way to share knowledge in real time, they are much more likely to do so.

 3. Encourage Knowledge Sharing by Building Trust

 You also communicate trust through your actions.
-For example, if you assign certain tasks to the same people all the time, employees who are not given influence in those domains will begin to feel powerless, as though they are not trusted to make an impact within the organization.
+For example, if you assign certain tasks to the same people all the time, employees who aren’t given those opportunities will begin to feel powerless—as though they are not trusted to make an impact within the organization.
 This can lead to knowledge hoarding, resentment, and a toxic workplace environment.